cincheo/jsweet-candy-quickstart/README.md

 This project can be used as a template to create your own JSweet candies.

+> NOTE: if you want to package a JSweet candy from an existing JavaScript library, then you should refer to the jsweet-candy-js-quickstart project.

 ## How to install the candy

 Get the project: